martaisabelle/js-game-menu/README.md

 # js-projects
-Projects not exclusively for college
+Project not exclusively for college